Mary Knight Wood

 Mary Knight Wood Mason (17 April 1857 – 20 December 1944) was an American pianist, music educator and composer.

 She was born in Easthampton, Massachusetts, the daughter of Lieutenant-governor, manufacturer and philanthropist Horatio G. Knight and Mary Ann Huntoon Knight.
-She was educated at Charlier Institute in New York City and Miss Porter's School in Farmington, Connecticut, studying music with Karl Klauser, Benjamin Johnson Lang and Henry Holden Huss.
+She attended Miss Porter's School in Farmington, Connecticut, where she studied music with Karl Klauser.
+She continued her education at the Charlier Institute in New York, and then went to Boston to study under Benjamin Johnson Lang.
+She had further studies in New York under Albert Ross Parsons, John Henry Cornell, and Henry Holden Huss.